1,000+ Opportunities

 New classrooms, boarding, and food facilities have been established and funded to ensure that these children don’t miss out on vital education, nutrition or medical care.
 Various other mentoring, food, education and medical projects have been founded and funded as part of the foundation’s commitment to giving underprivileged children a fairer start in life.

-Based on current listing details, eligibility includes: Nonprofits in California, Virginia, and Massachusetts Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits in California, Virginia, and Massachusetts.
+Confirm the full requirements in the official notice before applying.